Connection to nature

 This measure shows monthly numbers of pedestrians and cyclists who visited nature reserves or used trails at five selected locations in the ACT.

-Line graph of number of monthly visitors to green spaces in the ACT between January 2020 and August 2023.
-In August 2023, 14,270 people visited nature reserves or used trails compared to 12,070 in August 2022.
+Line graph of number of monthly visitors to green spaces in the ACT between June 2023 and April 2025.
+In April 2025,14,850 people visited nature reserves or used trails compared to 15,490 in April 2024.

-• Canberra Centenary Trail (between Hall and One Tree Hill)
+• Centenary Trail - Hall

-• Murrumbidgee Discovery Trail (at Kambah Pool Reserve)
+• Centenary Trail - Kambah Pool

 Use of green spaces - self reported

-This measure shows the proportion of Canberrans who report they usually walk in their local area at:
+This measure shows the proportion of adult Canberrans who spend time walking in their local streets or a nature reserve in a typical week.

-Line graph of percentage of Canberrans who spent time walking outside in their local areas between 2019 and 2023.
-In 2023, 80.6% reported that they walk outside in their local area compared to 67.7% in 2022.
+Line graph of percentage of Canberrans who spent time walking outside in their local area in a typical week between 2019 and 2024.
+In 2024, 64.1% reported that they walk outside in their local area compared to 80.6% in 2023.

 When generating data for the ACT, statistical weighting is used to address differences between the sample of people who respond to the survey, and the characteristics of the ACT adult population.
-Differences between groups are reported when there is a statistically significant difference based on 95% confidence intervals or other tests of significance.

 Data are produced from this survey for different groups of people in the ACT.
 The ‘overall response’ category represents responses at the ACT population level.
 Where reliable estimates can be produced, data are also presented for Canberrans by: gender, age, cultural background, gender identity and sexuality, carer role and experience of disability.
+Not all differences over time or between groups are statistically significant: information on confidence intervals for the data presented here is available in data tables that can be accessed at https://www.regionalwellbeing.org.au/living-well-in-the-act-region/.

 Care is needed when interpreting the differences in findings between groups as the descriptive statistics published here show where there are differences in wellbeing, but not what has caused those differences in wellbeing.